uw-it-aca/django-vue/README.md

 OR.. using the Gihub interface, click on the "Use this template" button.
 Github will automatically clone this repo and setup everything for you.

-## Configuration
+## Configuration (after cloning)

-Find and replace the following instances for the repo.
+Find and replace the following instances to match your new repo name.

         'axdd-django-vue' with <new-repo>

-Find and replace the following instance of the Django app_name.
+Find and replace the following instance of the new Django app_name.

         'app_name' with <new_app>